Master of Management in Hospitality FAQs

 What are the TOEFL or IELTS minimum scores?

-The minimum scores required for your application to be reviewed are:
+The minimum scores required for direct admission are:

 - Minimum Score: 84 (TOEFL iBT)